What Car Accident Injuries Will Require Surgery?

 As you age, your spine becomes more fragile.
 Any car accident could result in spinal injuries.
-Vertebrae can become dislocated, or you can have a disc bulge that pushes on a nerve.
+The vertebrae can become dislocated, or you can have a disc bulge that pushes on a nerve.

 You might start physical therapy to strengthen your spine, or you may need surgery right away to prevent further nerve impingement or paralysis.

 Any internal injuries sustained in a car accident can be life-threatening and almost always require emergency surgery.